Skip to content

 “I think really good venues are a big part of the storyline,” he said.
 “When we go to major championships, especially a U.S. Open and an Open Championship, I always feel like the golf course is a big part of the storyline heading into Thursday.

 Let’s imagine an ideal world where you can hold events anywhere with no logistical issues.
-What if the PGA Tour said we’re going to the National Golf Links of America and Pine Valley, as well as Pebble Beach and Cypress Point?
-Let’s throw in Royal Melbourne and Kingston Heath too.
+What if the PGA Tour said we’re going to the National Golf Links of America and Pine Valley?
+Let’s throw in Royal Melbourne and Kingston Heath too, and Tara Iti.
 What about Canada’s Cabot Cliffs?

-This scenario is obviously hyperbolic and idyllic and mere food for thought, but there is a huge disparity between efforts to host events at iconic golf courses and pumping notes into the pot in the hope players’ eyeballs become dollar signs.
+These are obviously utopian and somewhat unrealistic thoughts, and we’re talking about courses that probably don’t want to host tournaments.
+But there is a huge disparity between efforts to host events at iconic golf courses and pumping notes into the pot in the hope that players’ eyeballs become dollar signs.

 prize money in golf